DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 In the future I wish to extend the functionality to allow notifications when new posts go live and caching for offline reading.

+### Currently Listening

+On my [Music Library page](/library/music), I have a dynamically updating notice of what I'm currently listening to.
+This is possible because my music listening -- including my currently playing -- is tracked by [ListenBrainz](https://listenbrainz.org), which graciously provides a free and open API.

+My [`currently-listening.js`](/assets/scripts/currently-listening.js) script regularly queries this API to check if I'm listening to anything and includes note of it on the page.
+Once it knows I am listening, it dynamically adjusts its fetching based on the playtime of the current song to avoid unnecessary requests.

+It isn't always precisely accurate.
+A slight delay in updating the status is to be expected due to the manual fetching, and metadata might not always be precise, especially if sourcing listening data from a disorganised provider, but it is well within the realms of reason overall.

 ### Development & Deployment

 My development workflow for this site is pretty trivial.
 I run a local Origami dev server via [Bun](https://bun.com/) on my laptop and make my edits via Neovim.
 It's more or less the standard development flow you'd expect of any web-based project.
 All writing on the site is done with the exact same flow.